jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 <a name='objectives'></a>
 ##Learning objectives

-* Create your own version of the IBM® Bluemix DevOps Services project, [WordCounter](https://hub.jazz.net/project/pskhadke/WordCounter/overview), by forking it to your space.
+* Create your own version of a DevOps Services project by forking it to your space.
 * Create build and deployment stages by using the Build & Deploy feature.
 * Open the project in Rational Team Concert.
 * Make a code update and push it to the project repository by using Rational Team Concert.